Andy-Ring/miRAssist/README.md

-miRAssist prioritizes candidate microRNA–target interactions (MTIs) by integrating six families of experimental and computational evidence, ranking them with a backend XGBoost model, and interpreting the results through a large language model (LLM) planner and synthesis layer — so each ranked candidate comes with the evidence behind it.
+miRAssist prioritizes candidate microRNA–target interactions (MTIs) by integrating six families of experimental and computational evidence, ranking them with a backend XGBoost model, and interpreting the results through a large language model (LLM) planner and synthesis layer.

-**▶ Try it now (no install):** hosted web app on Posit Connect Cloud → **https://andy-ring-mirassist.share.connect.posit.cloud/**
+**Try it now (no install required):** hosted web app on Posit Connect Cloud → **https://andy-ring-mirassist.share.connect.posit.cloud/**

-Or install it as a **Claude skill** and ask in natural language from inside Claude.
+Or install it as a **Claude skill** and integrate miRAssist into your Claude workflows.

 </div>